 During this same time period he also wrote new curriculum for Sheridan College, the 1st year animation curriculum for the program at Studio Saskatoon, and the curriculum for the Limcockwing school in Taiwan.

-From Feb - May 2007 Brian worked with Chris on another computer animated film tenatively titled, "The Spine", once again drawing the storyboards for the entire 14 minute film (fingers crossed for another Oscar®)
+From Feb - May 2007 Brian worked with Chris on another computer animated film titled, "The Spine", once again drawing the storyboards for the entire 14 minute film.

-Brian is currently teaching 2nd year Animation at Seneca College and Character Design/Storyboarding at Humber College in their 3D Computer Animation Program.
+Brian is currently teaching 1st year Animation at Seneca College as well as 1st and 2nd year Production Art which involves Character Design, Storyboarding, and Layout at Humber College in their 3D Computer Animation Program.

 These books are currently being used at many schools of animation across North America, Europe, and Asia.